tverghis/literallynodamage/README.md

 # literallynodamage

-Generator for the Dota 2 "Taking literally no damage" meme
+Generator for the Dota 2 "Literally taking no damage" meme